A universal compression theory for lottery ticket hypothesis and neural scaling laws: Details on numerical experiments

 \section{Details on numerical experiments}

 We studied two main numerical tasks in Figs.~\ref{fig:compress_trainds}, \ref{fig:LTH} and \ref{fig:NSL}.
 For all these experiments, the loss function in training is the mean squared error (MSE) loss.
-The test loss shown in the figures is the MSE loss evaluated on a randomly sampled dataset of the form $(x_1, x_2, f(x_1, x_2))$, where $f(x_1, x_2)$ is the ground truth function.
+The test loss shown in figures is the MSE loss evaluated on a randomly sampled dataset of the form $(x_1, x_2, f(x_1, x_2))$, where $f(x_1, x_2)$ is the ground truth function.
 For Figs.~\ref{fig:compress_trainds} and \ref{fig:LTH}, the test dataset size is $10^5$, and for Fig.~\ref{fig:NSL} it is $2\times 10^4$.
 All unspecified training hyperparameters follow PyTorch defaults.
-In particular, for AdamW, the hyperparameters are $\beta_1 = 0.9$, $\beta_2 = 0.999$, (weight decay) $\lambda = 0.01$, and $\epsilon = 10^{-8}$.
+In particular, for AdamW, they are $\beta_1 = 0.9$, $\beta_2=0.999$, (weight decay) $\lambda = 0.01$, and $\epsilon = 10^{-8}$.

-Figs.~\ref{fig:compress_trainds} and \ref{fig:NSL}(a) concern compressing the training dataset.
-The task is function fitting in a teacher--student setup, described in Sec.~\ref{ssec:lossless_cp}.
-When the training dataset is weighted and denoted as $\theta' = \{(c_j, w_j)\}_{j=1}^{d'}$, the data loader is implemented as follows: we draw i.i.d.\ samples from $\{w_j\}_{j\in[d']}$, using $\{c_j\}_{j\in[d']}$ as an unnormalized probability distribution, to form a mini-batch.
+Fig.~\ref{fig:compress_trainds} and \ref{fig:NSL}(a) concerns compressing the training dataset.
+The task is function fitting in a teacher-student setup, described in Sec.~\ref{ssec:lossless_cp}.
+When the training dataset is weighted, the data loader is implemented as follows: We draw i.i.d.\ samples from $\{w_j\}_{j\in[d']}$, using $\{c_j\}_{j\in[d']}$ as the unnormalized probability distribution, to form a mini-batch.

-Figs.~\ref{fig:compress_trainds} and \ref{fig:NSL}(b) concern compressing the width of a two-layer neural network.
-The task is fitting an oscillating bivariate function known as a cylindrical harmonic:
+Fig.~\ref{fig:LTH} and \ref{fig:NSL}(b) concerns compressing the width of a two-layer neural network.
+The task is fitting an oscillating bivariate function known as a cylindrical harmonic, described in the caption of Fig.~\ref{fig:LTH}.
+The training dataset size for Fig.~\ref{fig:LTH} is $10^5$, and for Fig.~\ref{fig:NSL} is $2\times 10^4$.